 These animals are a clear sign of good water quality rich in nutrients.
 They consume the same thing as algae and aquatic plants.
 They can be a sign of over-fertilization.

 As a defense mechanism against fish or predators, the Pectinatella emit a pestilential smell.

 They exist in many shapes and colors.
-Send us pictures of those you find!
-The ones on the pictures are from a pond in the Eastern Townships and were taken near the end of July.
+The three smaller pictures are from a pond in the Eastern Townships and were taken near the end of July.